 School-Based Health Centers

-CPS conducts vision and hearing screenings to check if a student requires a full exam.
+- Vision and hearing screenings are conducted to determine if a student requires a full vision and/or hearing exam.

-Hearing and vision exams are done by a doctor and determines overall health and prescribes eyeglasses or hearing aids if needed.
+- Vision and hearing exams are done by a doctor to determine overall health and prescribe eyeglasses or hearing aids if needed.

-Hearing and Vision Screening Technicians are assigned to every school to provide free vision and hearing screenings for students.
-Technicians will reach out to your child’s school to schedule services.
+Vision and Hearing Screening Technicians are assigned to every school to provide free vision and hearing screenings for students.
+Technicians reach out to the school to schedule services.
+If a student needs a vision or hearing exam, the technician will provide parents and caregivers with referral resources to ensure the parent is able to schedule an appointment for a vision or hearing exam.
 Screening clinics are also available by appointment for students who were absent on screening days or who are new to the school.

 Garfield Park Office

 Chicago IL 60612